kolkhis/tech-notes/linux/tools/systemd.md

 ```bash
 systemctl list-units --state=failed
 ```
+* Lists units (services) that failed to start.
-`systemctl --failed` is good shorthand for this.
+* `systemctl --failed` is good shorthand for this.

 ```bash
 systemctl cat ssh
 ```
-This will show you the configuration (unit file) used for the ssh service.
+* This will show you the configuration (unit file) used for the ssh service.

 ```bash
 cd /etc/systemd/system && ls